Zolyn/derive_adhoc/doc/reference.md

      so those attributes might be unrecognised there.
    * The attributes can be filtered by toplevel attribute name, but not deeply manipulated.
+   * `$vattrs` does not, for a non-enum, include the top-level attributes .

 #### Examples